People

 Second Committee approves draft resolution on ICT for development

-The Second Committee of the General Assembly yesterday approved the draft resolution on ‘Information and communications technologies for development’ (A/C.2/65/L.56).
-The text was approved by consensus.
-In a pres...
+The Second Committee approved a draft resolution on 'Information and communications technologies for development' by consensus.
+The United States representative voiced concerns about better reflecting the Internet Gov...

 WikiLeaks: we’re forgetting Bradley Manning